Listening Solutions for MOJA RADIO!

 It appears that things are developing quickly on the mobile front and we’ve had some folks listening to MOJA Radio on their Droids as well and with this new dedicated stream for mobile devices you should be able to listen with Blackberry devices too.

-Here are 4 recent success stories for citizens of MOJA Nation, we’re known as MOJANS you know, who found the programs STREAMFURIOUS and XIIA LIVE to play MOJA on their DROIDS!
+Here are 5 recent success stories for citizens of MOJA Nation, we’re known as MOJANS you know, who found the programs STREAMFURIOUS, XIIA LIVE and a new one to me, TUNEIN, to play MOJA on their DROIDS!

 MOJAN Richard Moschitto wrote…